dendronhq/dendron-site/vault/dendron.ref.commands.md

 ### Paste File

-Takes the path currently in the clipboard, copies the file into `{vault}/assets`, and inserts markdown link in the current note.
+Takes the path currently in the clipboard, copies the file into `{vault}/assets`, and inserts Markdown link in the current note.
 This is the file equivalent of Dendron's [[Paste Image|dendron.topic.images]] command

 Note that most file types won't be natively supported in the preview.
 You'll need to use the VS Code built-in `> Open Link` command to open the file.